-Interest expense consist primarily of interest incurred on our outstanding indebtedness and non-cash interest related to the amortization of debt discount and issuance costs associated with our indebtedness.
+Interest expense consist primarily of interest incurred on our outstanding indebtedness and non-cash interest related to the amortization of debt discount and issuance costs associated with our indebtedness and interest on leases.

-Interest and other income
+Interest and other income, net

-Interest and other income consist primarily of interest income earned on our short-term investments and cash and cash equivalents.
+Interest and other income, net consist primarily of interest income earned on our short-term investments and cash equivalents.